node-red/designs/README.md

 request should be opened in this repository to add a new design note to the `designs` folder.

+If the design requires images, create a subfolder for the proposal.

 The design note *must* use the [proposal-template](proposal-template.md) provided.

 ### Design proposals